New York Jets: 2026 NFL Draft Preview

 Betting Analysis

 This is one of the most locked-in picks in the top 5.
-Arvell Reese is -250 to go #2 overall, implying a 71.4% probability — the strongest non-Mendoza odds in the entire first round.
-The only real alternative is David Bailey (EDGE, Texas Tech) at +500 if the Jets prefer a pure pass rusher over Reese's hybrid role.
-There's almost no value betting Reese straight — the odds are already priced in.
-The smarter play is a parlay: Mendoza #1 + Reese #2 pays around -110 combined.
-For prop bettors, the Jets are +145 to draft a linebacker in Round 1 and +300 to trade down from #2 — the trade-down is a live long shot if a team like New Orleans or Cleveland gets desperate for a higher pick.
-The real Jets-adjacent value is in their Day 2 targets: they're +225 to draft Ty Simpson in the first two rounds, and Simpson at #34 would give them the upside passer they need without reaching at #2.
+Arvell Reese is a heavy favorite to go #2 overall.
+The only real alternative is David Bailey (EDGE, Texas Tech) if the Jets prefer a pure pass rusher over Reese's hybrid role.
+The trade-down is a live long shot if a team like New Orleans or Cleveland gets desperate for a higher pick.
+The real Jets-adjacent value is in their Day 2 targets: Simpson at #34 would give them the upside passer they need without reaching at #2.

 Get live Jets draft odds